MenacingExiler/VRCMenacingRegisterBoard/README.md

 If player want to register to play later, player can hit register button and hit again to unregister.
 When player hit and stay registered, their name will be shown on board.
 Once all players are ready, they can hit the play button and then everyone get teleported to play area.

+### Unity Dependencies

+If you are attempting to use the same scene as I did; keep in mind that the scene, especially the level geometry, is made with Unity's ProBuilder package.
+Just make sure that ProBuilder is installed as package in the unity project and the scene should work perfectly fine.

 ## How to try?

 In the repository there is a prefab included as example using 3 of the scripts.
 In those 3 scripts those are: ScoreBoard for managing player board, RegisterButton to receive information of person who interact with register button (in that case the object holding the script) and EventClickPlay to check if there are enough players.
 The example prefab is hard coded to only run when there are 2-4 players registered and not start if condition is not met.
 This function is not working yet on network please see addendum for active issues.